ResoneAt/Academic-Internship-Assignments/README.md

 Once you have installed the required packages, you can run the project without any issues.

-## Usage

-This section should provide information on how to use the project, including examples of how to use any command-line tools or web interfaces.

-## Contributing

-Provide information on how to contribute to the project, including guidelines for submitting pull requests and reporting bugs.

-## License

-This project is licensed under the [LICENSE NAME HERE] license - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

 This section should acknowledge any individuals or organizations that contributed to the project, including any libraries or frameworks used.